 If you are (or aspire to be) an influencer, have you adopted IGTV?

 Analysis and Next Steps

-The verdict: IGTV is largely a bust in terms of resonating with our audiences, and now that the format is no longer the darling of the algorithm, I’d say it’s wholly safe to ignore it UNLESS your audience is asking for it from you.
-Run tests to confirm, cross post some video you’ve already made for YouTube, but for the most part, unless your niche demands it, give IGTV a pass.
+The verdict: IGTV is largely a bust in terms of resonating with our audiences, and now that the format is no longer the darling of the algorithm, I’d say it’s wholly safe to ignore it UNLESS your social media audience is asking for it from you.
+Run tests to confirm, cross post some video content you’ve already made for YouTube, but for the most part, unless your niche demands it, give IGTV a pass.

 Where should you be investing your time with video?
 As we noted in our Social Networks 2020 paper, YouTube is the place to be for now and the year ahead.
 As you make video content, serve it up on YouTube; if you want to share it on Instagram, share snippets as regular feed videos instead of going to the extra effort of posting to Instagram TV.

 Need help with your marketing data and analytics?

 Get unique data, analysis, and perspectives on analytics, insights, machine learning, marketing, and AI in the weekly Trust Insights newsletter, Data in the Headlights.
 Subscribe now for free; new issues every Wednesday!